kochvic/maturita/anglictina/london.md

 ![licensed-image](https://user-images.githubusercontent.com/56117532/167449142-eafd0f55-59ca-4127-b01d-70821d507ca2.jpg)

 ## Basic information
 London is ther capital city of the UK.
-Lodnon is situated in southeast England alon the Thames River.
+Lodnon is situated in southeast England along the Thames River.
+London in one of the greatest and most important city in the world.
+It’s the seat of the Monarch, the Parliament, the Government, and the Supreme Court.
+It was founded as a Roman settlement.
+The great fire in 1666 destroyed almost all the city.
 It is the 9th largest city in the world.
 With a population of about 8 million, the is vast metropolis.
 London is a cosmopolis city, there are people of many nationalites.

 ## Parts in London
    There are four parts in Lodnon<br>